Awards Eligible to Scholars Enrolled in Public and Private Four-Year HBCUs

 In 2018, to honor and commemorate the bicentennial of the birth of Frederick Douglass, a scholarship program was established in support of students attending accredited historically black colleges and universities (HBCUs) nationwide.
 The program, which recognizes and celebrates one of the most transformative figures in our nation’s history, will be administered and managed by UNCF for a period of 20 years, through 2039.

-- Be enrolled full-time as a rising senior at any accredited public or private four-year historically black college or university (HBCU).
+- Be enrolled full-time as a senior at any accredited public or private four-year historically black college or university (HBCU).

 - Possess a minimum cumulative grade point average of 3.5 on a 4.0 scale as verified through submission of a current transcript.